salmans/Razor/README.txt

      - More efficient chase steps by implementing incremental view maintenance
      - Bug fixes (for theories thyphone1_1.txt and thyphone1_2.txt)
      - Rewriting Main.hs

+Version 3.1
+    - This version includes major bug fixes: all of the test theories are passed.
+    - In order to implement a built-in congruence closure, new functions for generating equations to enforce integrity among function symbols are added added to Chase.Problem.RelAlg.Operations.
+    - Functions and relations are now distinguishable even when we are treating functions as relations and relations as functions.

+Yet to come:
+    - More efficient chase steps through incremental view maintenance.
+    - Rewriting Main.hs.
+    - Efficient congruence closure implementation.
+    - Improving the efficiency of the code as indicated by comments.